react-epfl/chachachat/protocol.md

         message: Message
       }]
     }

+### Get a user's phrases

+The client calls

+    {
+      name: 'getMyPhrases'
+    }

+The server answers with an Array

+    {
+      name: 'phrases'
+      args: [{'hello', 'I like you'}]
+    }

+The server pushes new phrases to the client

+    {
+      name: 'phrase'
+      args: 'hello'
+    }

 After sending the message to the other client the server should confirm the message has been sent: